DarkmatterVale/regex4dummies/DESCRIPTION.rst

 - Machine Learning.
 This will allow the parsers to learn multiple grammatical “styles” and be able to successfully parse a much wider selection of strings
 - Additional parsers
-- Phrase extractor.
-This can include verb phrases, noun phrases, prepositional phrases, etc
-- String comparison function.
-This will return a value that will determine how similar two strings are

 If you have feature requests, feel free to add an issue to the Github issue tracker.
 All contributions and requests are appreciated!